rosselli/data-gen.projects/readme.md

 If you want to customize the sets, edit ```app/Console/Commands/DataGen.php```

 ## Formats
-Data-Gen generates data in CSV, JSON, SQL's Insert and Sqlite.
+Data-Gen generates data in CSV, JSON, SQL's Insert, and Sqlite.

 ## Storage
 The data is generated in ```storage/app/data-gen/[profile]```.

 ## Report
-After generate the data, type on console ```php artisan rosselli:report```.
+After generating the data, type on console ```php artisan rosselli:report```.

 ![Report](docs/report.png)